rusthon/Rusthon/README.rst

 Introduction
 ======

-PythonJS is a Python to Javascript translator written in Python, created by Amirouche Boubekki and Brett Hartshorn, currently maintained and developed by Brett.
+PythonJS is a Python to Javascript and Dart translator written in Python, created by Amirouche Boubekki and Brett Hartshorn, currently maintained and developed by Brett.
 It features: list comprehensions, classes, multiple inheritance, operator overloading, function and class decorators, generator functions, HTML DOM, and easily integrates with JavaScript and external JavaScript libraries.
 The generated code works in the Browser and in NodeJS.
+Note: the Dart backend is still very experimental.

 Speed
 ---------------